davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         for a certain price (e.g. 0.40 would be profitable but selling for 0.20 is acceptable if b_5 is about to expire)

+        Display output in Rich and/or Matplotlib.
+See ucs further down below.

     - uc_11: calculate expired products in time range between start_date and end_date inclusive
+        (implement if time left)

         pyt fn:
         def calculate_expired_products(product_type, start_date, end_date):